mariusz-schimke/GiGraph/README.md

 ### Node groups

-When adding nodes to a graph, subgraph or cluster, you may use a node group, that has a shared list of attributes for all the nodes within it.
+When adding nodes to a graph, subgraph or cluster, you can use a node group that has a shared list of attributes for all the nodes within it.
 To do it, use one of the overloads of the *AddGroup* method on a node collection.
+This way you can generate a more concise output script if that's necessary (otherwise you can just add nodes in the standard way, one by one).

 ```c#
 graph.Nodes.AddGroup